Sex toys as a couple: how to bring up the subject with your partner?

 A way of saying: "I don't know this world very well either, but I would love for us to discover it together."

 This approach changes everything.
-It transforms the object into shared exploratory territory, rather than an accessory loaded with expectations.
+It transforms the object into shared territory for exploration, rather than an accessory laden with expectations.

-Looking for your first sex toy can actually become an experience in itself.
+Searching for your first sex toy can in itself become a complete experience.
 Browsing through the different categories, comparing models, discussing what intrigues or attracts you.
 All of this is already part of the game.

-And if you would like some reassurance, there are many educational resources available today:
+And if you would like some reassurance, there are now many educational resources available:

-There is no obligation to know everything right away.
+There is no obligation to know everything immediately.
 Discovery is part of the pleasure.

-The keys to a successful conversation when bringing up the subject of sex toys
+The keys to a successful conversation about introducing sex toys

 Choosing the right moment

-The moment you choose to bring up the subject matters greatly.
+The moment you choose to broach the subject matters a great deal.

-A conversation about intimacy requires a minimum of emotional availability.
-If one of you is tired, stressed or preoccupied, there is a good chance the message will not land as you had hoped.
+A conversation about intimacy requires a degree of emotional availability.
+If one of you is tired, stressed or preoccupied, there is every chance the message will not land as you had hoped.

-Ideally, choose a calm moment when you are both relaxed.
-A quiet evening at home, a moment of conversation after dinner, a walk where the discussion comes naturally.
+The ideal is to choose a calm moment, when you are both relaxed.
+A quiet evening at home, a moment of conversation after dinner, a walk where the exchange flows naturally.

 • just after an argument,